Cookbook

 Source Path Already Defined in a Config File

-1. Make sure the source of the file is already specified inside the forcing_sources or input_sources file dictionaries in the configuration file of the setup or model you are running, or on the further_reading files.
+file dictionaries in the configuration file of the setup or model you are running, or on thefurther_reading

 Note